-IMF PLEMENTATION QUANTIFIED OBJECTIVES TIME FRAME 8.
+IMI PLEMENTATION QUANTIFIED OBJECTIVES TIME FRAME 8.
 Infill Site Assembly Facilitate lot consolidation to produce sites for 2,300 moderate and above moderate residential units Ongoing, as projects come forward; establish program to connect property owners and developers by June 2026.
-Goa al HE-2: Provide High Quality Hous ing for All Income Groups 9.
+Go al HE-2: Provide High Quality Hous ing for All Income Groups 9.
 Coordination with the Housing Authority of San Joaquin County Provide vouchers to 3,800 households in Stockton and assist these lower income households in accessing rental opportunities with Housing Choice Vouchers to facilitate housing mobility Ongoing; establish education program by the end of 2024 and distribute information.
 Then distribute information at least annually through the end of the planning period.
-10. State and Federal Funding Fund 200 extremely low-, 400 very low-, 450 low-income units; Provide down payment assistance to 75 low-income households, particularly in high opportunity areas.
+10. State and Federal FundingFund 200 extremely low-, 400 very low-, 450 low-income units; Provide down payment assistance to 75 low-income households, particularly in high opportunity areas.
 Review funding opportunities annually; down payment assistance program is ongoing 11.
-Priority Sewer and Water Service for Affordable Housing Include in Development Code as part of Comprehensive UpdateN/A Include in Development Code as part of Comprehensive Update by December 31, 2023 early 2024 12.
-Property Assessed Clean Energy (PACE) Program Connect 60 eligible Stockton residents with energy- and cost-saving programs to reduce overpayment on housing costs.
+Priority Sewer and Water Service for Include in Development Code as part of Comprehensive UpdateN/A Affordable Housing Include in Development Code as part of Comprehensive UpdateN/A Include in Development Code as part of Comprehensive Update by December- 31, 2023early 2024 12.
+Property Assessed Clean Energy Connect 60 eligible Stockton residents with energy- and cost-saving programs to reduce overpayment on housing costs.
 Ongoing 13.
-Green-Up Stockton Connect 60 eligible Stockton residents with energy- and cost-saving programs to reduce overpayment on housing costs.
+Green-Up StocktonConnect 60 eligible Stockton residents with energy- and cost-saving programs to reduce overpayment on housing costs.
 Ongoing 14.
-Weatherization Activities 200 units weatherized Ongoing Goa Goal HE-3: Remove Governmental Constraints 15.
-Development Code Revisions N/A December 31, 2023 Early 2024 16.
-Provide exemptions and reductions to 200 housing units to reduce overpayment for housing costs and reduce displacement risk.
+Weatherization Activities 200 units weatherized Ongoing Go Goal HE-3: Remove Governmental Constraints 15.
+Development Code Revisions N/A December 31, 2023Early 2024 16.
+Fiscally Positive Impact Fees Provide exemptions and reductions to 200 housing units to reduce overpayment for housing costs and reduce displacement risk.
 Annually, evaluate exemptions provided and determine whether all constraints to housing development associated with impact fees or other funding mechanisms are sufficiently addressed.
 If it is found that they are not being addressed, modifications will be made to one or more exemption programs within one year.
 This will occur after each annual review until the end of the planning period.
-17. Streamline Approvals for Affordable Housing Projects 300 new units permitted N/A Develop or adopt HCD's SB 330 preliminary application form by December 2024.
+17. Streamline Approvals for Affordable 300 new units permitted N/A Housing Projects Develop or adopt HCD's SB 330 preliminary application form by December 2024.
 Develop an SB 35 streamlined approval process by June 2025 and implement as applications are received.